 There are several factors that influence seed germination such as temperature, moisture, and seed dormancy.
 Temperature and moisture levels are fairly easy to explain but what is seed dormancy?

 All the viable seeds have the capacity to germinate if placed under suitable conditions necessary for germination.
-In certain plants such seeds will immediately germinate after harvest but in others seeds fail to germinate for some time even if placed under suitable conditions either due to some internal factors or due to specific requirements for some environmental factors.
-During this period the growth of the seeds remains suspected and they are said to be in resting stage or dormant stage and the phenomenon is called seed dormancy.
+In certain plants, such seeds will immediately germinate after harvest but in others, seeds fail to germinate for some time even if placed under suitable conditions either due to some internal factors or due to specific requirements for some environmental factors.
+During this period the growth of the seeds remains suspected and they are said to be in the resting stage or dormant stage the phenomenon is called seed dormancy.

-So, seed dormancy is the incapacity of viable seeds to germinate under favourable conditions.
+So, seed dormancy is the incapacity of viable seeds to germinate under favorable conditions.